Stoneymon/Time-Series-Analysis-and-Forecasting/README.md

 This project was part of a Data Science Capstone Project.
-The goal of this project was to predict the hourly demand of EV charging points to maximize the electricity used from soloar panels / minimize the electricity needed from the power grid.
+The goal of this project was to predict the hourly demand of EV charging points to maximize the electricity used from solar panels / minimize the electricity needed from the power grid.